-A tornado watch means tornadoes are possible in and near the watch area.
-During a tornado watch, staff should be alert to weather conditions.

-A tornado warning means that a tornado has been sighted or indicated by weather radar.
+- A tornado watch means weather conditions are favorable for tornadoes to develop in and near the watch area.
+During a tornado watch, staff should be alert to weather conditions. - A tornado warning means that a tornado has been sighted or indicated by weather radar.
 There is imminent danger to life and property.
-Move to an interior room on the lowest floor of a sturdy building.
-Avoid windows.

-- Remain calm and avoid panic - Go to an area of safety - Rooms and corridors in the innermost part of a building - o Avoid windows, corridors with windows or large freestanding expanses - There is no guaranteed safe place during a tornado.
-However, it is important to seek shelter in the best location to help minimize your exposure. - DO NOT use elevators during a tornado warning. - Persons with mobility concerns should go to an area of safety at the time of a tornado watch.
-DO NOT wait for a tornado warning. - Close all doors, including main corridors, making sure they latch. - Crouch near the floor or under heavy, well-supported objects and cover your head. - If outside, lie down in a low-lying ditch and cover your head. - Be alert for fire. - o In the event of a fire, the fire plan should be utilized
+- Remain calm. - Go to an area of refuge. - Rooms and corridors in the innermost part of a building are the safest spaces. - Avoid windows and corridors with windows or large freestanding expanses of glass. - There is no guaranteed safe place during a tornado.
+However, it is important to seek shelter in the best location to help minimize your exposure. - Do not use elevators during a Tornado Warning. - Persons with mobility concerns should go to an area of refuge at the time of a Tornado Watch.
+Do not wait for a Tornado Warning. - Close all doors, including main corridors.
+Make sure all doors latch. - Crouch near the floor or under heavy, well-supported objects and cover your head. - If outside, lie down in a low-lying ditch and cover your head. - Be alert for fire.
+In the event of a fire, follow the recommendations from the Fire / Explosion Section of the Emergency Procedures Guide.

-If a tornado actually affects any of the University of Virginia buildings, the decision to return to your work space or vacate the affected building(s) will be made by the Chief of Police or designee in consultation with the EVP/COO and Facilities Management.
+If a tornado impacts any of the University of Virginia buildings, the decision to return to your workspace or vacate the affected building(s) will be made by the Associate Vice President for Safety & Security/Chief of Police or their designee in consultation with the Executive Vice President & Chief Operating Officer, Office of the University Building Official, Environmental Health and Safety - Fire Safety, and Facilities Management.